AlexCharlton/Hyperscene/README.md

 ### Extensions
 Hyperscene features an extension system, so that the rendering of a scene can be augmented in new and exciting ways.

-Extensions can add special nodes to scenes.
-If node is created that is given a pointer to an extension in place of a pipeline, that node will not be rendered but will instead be handled by its extension during rendering and updating.
+Extensions can add special nodes to scenes. `hpsSetNodeExtension` is used to associate a node with an extension, so that it can trigger special actions.
+This node may be invisible if it was initialized with a null pipeline.

      void hpsActivateExtension(HPSscene *scene, HPSextension *extension);